Jianhao9698/Simple_U-Net_for_Retinal_tasks/README.md

 A simple U-Net design for blood vessel / OCT layer segmentation

-Simple as possible, clear as possible, friendly for beginners
+Simple as possible, clear as possible, friendly for beginners proper designs (loss function, model output design) here to run smoothly suitable for the basic code deployment for your own research

 Task1: Blood vesssel segmentation